-I am a postdoc researcher at the Duke University working with Professor Maria Gorlatova in the Intelligent Interactive Internet of Things Lab.
+I am an Assistant Professor in the Embedded and Networked Systems Group of the Faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS) at Delft University of Techology, the Netherlands.
 My research interests are in the intersection of mobile computing and machine learning, with the goal of building pervasive, intelligent, and efficient cyber-physical systems.
 Specifically, my current research focuses on the design of cognition-aware sensing systems, supported by machine learning, to enable paradigm-shifting applications.
 I am also interested in the co-design of mobile system and machine learning to enable the pervaisve adoption of machine learning on heterogeneous and resource-constricted devices.

+Prior to joining TU Delft, I was a postdoc at Duke University, under the mentorship of Professor Maria Gorlatova in the Intelligent Interactive Internet of Things Lab.
 I obtained my Ph.D. degree in Computer Science and Engineering from the University of New South Wales, Australia, in November 2018, where I worked with Professor Mahbub Hassan and Professor Wen Hu.
 I was also a member of the Networks Research Group at Data61-CSIRO.
 Before my Ph.D., I received the M.Sc. degree in Computer Science from KAIST, Korea, in February 2015 under the supervision of Professor Myungchul Kim.
 I got my B.Eng. degree in Software Engineering from Harbin Institute of Technology, China in 2012.